dotnwat/fusell-seed/README.md

 # Low-level FUSE file system boilerplate

 This project is a barebones implementation of an in-memory FUSE file system that uses the low-level FUSE interface.
-It can serve as a good starting point for your next file system project.
+It passes a very large percentage of the POSIX test suite, is tested with numerous workloads, and can serve as a good starting point for your new file system project.

 Many FUSE file systems found out in the wild use the high-level FUSE interface that operates on file paths.
 In contrast to the path-based interface, the